 Do Siblings Have the Same DNA?
-Your Genetic Similarity
+Genetic Facts 2026

-Siblings typically share a significant portion of their DNA due to their shared parents, but the exact percentage can vary.
+Siblings typically share a substantial portion of their DNA due to their shared parents, but the exact percentage can vary.
 This variability is influenced by several factors, including whether siblings are full or half-siblings and the genetic recombination process during reproduction.
+Understanding these measurements helps explain why DNA testing companies sometimes report slightly different percentages.

 Full Siblings

 Full siblings generally share about 50% of their DNA.
-This figure represents the average amount inherited from both parents, but it can range from approximately 37.5% to 61% due to genetic recombination, where chromosomes exchange genetic material during the formation of sperm and egg cells.
+This figure represents the average amount inherited from both parents, but it can range from approximately 37.5% to 65% due to genetic recombination, where chromosomes exchange genetic material during the formation of gametes (sperm and egg cells).

 Half Siblings